FraunhoferISST/TREND/docs/Trendmark.md

 | ff | Custom | Reserved for custom Trendmark implementations |

 ## Details
-In the following each watermark is specified with the text ``Lorem Ipsum`` encoded in UTF-8 bytes (4c 6f 72 65 6d 20 69 70 73 75 6d) as example watermark content.
+In the following, each watermark is specified with the text ``Lorem Ipsum`` encoded in UTF-8 bytes (4c 6f 72 65 6d 20 69 70 73 75 6d) as example watermark content.
 All values are in hexadecimal
 format.
 The compressed variants use DEFLATE as compression algorithm (see RFC 1951).